givemepower8/givemepower8.github.io/_posts/2017-10-01-Write-Notes-On-GitHub Pages.md

 layout: post
 title: How to use GitHub Pages
 subtitle: How to use GitHub Pages
-date: 2018-01-01 16:16:01 -0800
+date: 2017-11-01 16:16:01 -0800
 categories: [GithubPages]
 tags: [jekyll, GithubPages]
 ---

 # How to use GitHub Pages to take notes

-Having been taking notes in OneNote, various word documentations, all the places, I like GitHub the best.
+Having been taking notes in OneNote, various word documentations, other web sites and all over the place, I like GitHub Pages the best.

+GitHub Pages is built using Jekyll, a static site generator, that takes Markdown files and converts them to a website.
+Usually it's a great way for writing blogs.
+But not like blogs, I enjoy coming back often to maintain the notes here.
 This site is to my technical notes while I am learning new web technologies.